 The type of refugium you use will depend on the size of your aquarium and the space you have available to install one.

 - Sump tank refugium.

-All three type has benefits and have a specific design purpose.
-Many smaller aquariums like nano reef tanks use hang on refugiums, where larger tanks will need a much bigger refugium, usually one that is combined within a sump tank filtration unit.
+All three type has benefits and has a specific design purpose.
+Many smaller aquariums like nano reef tanks use hang on refugium, where larger tanks will need a much bigger refugium, usually one that is combined within a sump tank filtration unit.
 Alongside refugiums are often used in specialist aquariums and also a favorite amongst freshwater fish keepers.